teqfw/dem/README.md

 ### DEM[.dat]

-`.dat` node under the `DEM` means that described structure should be placed into this branch in common DEM when some DEM structures are merged:
+`.dat` node directly under the `DEM` means that described structure should be placed into appropriate branch in common DEM when some DEM structures are merged:

     {
       "DEM": {
-        ".dat": "/vendor/module/submodule"
+        ".dat": "/vendor/module/submodule",
+        "customer": {}
       }
     }